acampove/rx_run3/README.md

 update_config -u 1
 ```

-The `-u` flag will update the config file if its LFN is alrdeady in the grid.
+The `-u` flag will update the config file if its LFN is already in the grid.
 The script runs with:

 1. The LHCb environment set up.